 Look and feel

 The Canon SD1100 offers a feel that is simple but pliable.
 In contrast to the sharp angles of the SD1000’s design, the corners on this model have a rounded appearance.
-It is actually a little thicker than the SD1000, possibly to accommodate the new image stabilization mechanism that is included therein; nonetheless, the controls remain practically the same.
+It is a little thicker than the SD1000, possibly to accommodate the new image stabilization mechanism included therein; nonetheless, the controls remain practically the same.

-Because I frequently transition between the Still and Movie modes, I decided to go with the Record Movie option, which places me directly into the Movie mode and begins recording immediately.
+Because I frequently transition between the Still and Movie modes, I decided to go with the Record Movie option, which places me directly into Movie mode and begins recording immediately.

 There are a lot of different situations in which having an optical viewfinder is a huge advantage.
-Some examples of these situations include being in very bright environments where it’s difficult to see the LCD screen very well, or being in very dark places where it’s difficult to determine how to frame a shot.
+Some examples of these situations include being in very bright environments where it’s difficult to see the LCD screen well or being in very dark places where it’s difficult to determine how to frame a shot.

 The zoom has an optical magnification of 3X, which is the same as having a 38-114mm lens, and it also has digital upgrades of 1.6X and 2X.
 At a digital zoom factor of 1.6, this equates to an effective focal length range of around 60 mm on the broad end and 182 mm on the telephoto end of the zoom.

 Because digital artifacts begin to appear when the photos are blown up to substantial levels, it is best to leave the digital zoom at its maximum setting of 1.6 times rather than increasing it further.
 Another issue is that switching to this method of digital zoom will prevent you from taking photographs with a wide field of view.
-Because of this, it is probably advisable to stick to the more conventional form of digital zoom if you ever use it at all.
+Because of this, it is probably advisable to stick to the more conventional form of digital zoom if you ever use it.